campusrover/ArmCam/README.md

 10. Connect the camera to a second usb port on the laptop.

+11. Clone this repo into the Catkin Workspace on your laptop, and run the catkin make command.

-11. Open a terminal and type the following command to start the program:
+12. Open a terminal and type the following command to start the program:
 ```
 roslaunch armcam arm_command.launch
 ```